Prolias/Prolias/README.md

 ## 🚀 About Me
-I'm a junior web developer currently in training at OpenClassrooms
+I'm a fullstack java developer currently in training at Diginamic

 ## 🔗 Links